byui-devops/devops-group-c-fall2025/README.md

 This guide explains how to set up and run the Kanban Skeleton App locally.
 It includes both the frontend (React) and backend (Express) with Supabase authentication and database.

+You can use docker, or you can run it locally.

 ---

+# Running through docker

+## If you're running the applicaiton
+1. Download the docker images

+    docker pull shawnjensen/devops-group-c-fall2025-frontend:latest
+    docker pull shawnjensen/devops-group-c-fall2025-backend:latest

+2. From the root directory of the application, start docker compose

+    docker-compose up

+## If you're developing the application, run the following to build and push the updates.
+(Build backend)
+    docker build -t shawnjensen/devops-group-c-fall2025-backend:latest ./backend

+(Build frontend)
+    docker build -t shawnjensen/devops-group-c-fall2025-frontend:latest ./frontend

+(Push backend)
+    docker push shawnjensen/devops-group-c-fall2025-backend:latest

+(Push frontend)
+    docker push shawnjensen/devops-group-c-fall2025-frontend:latest

+# Running Locally
 ## 1. Prerequisites

 Before you begin, ensure you have the following installed: